Uterine microbiome: Clinical significance

 Prophylactic antibiotics have been injected into the uterus to treat infertility.
 This has been done before the transfer of embryos with the intent to improve implantation rates.
 No association exists between successful implantation and antibiotic treatment.
 Infertility treatments often progress to the point where a microbiological analysis of the uterine microbiota is performed.
 Preterm birth is associated with certain species of bacteria that are not normally part of the healthy uterine microbiome.

+The uterine microbiome appears to be altered in female patients who experience endometrial cancer, endometriosis, chronic endometriosis, and related gynecological pathologies, suggesting the clinical relevance of the uterine microbiome’s composition.
+Next-generation sequencing has revealed the presence of certain bacterial taxa, such as Alteromonas, to be present in patients presenting with gynecological conditions.

+Clinically speaking, there is no universal protocol on how to treat uterine dysbiosis.
+However, use of antibiotics has been widespread.
+In the context of infertility, researchers have studied the effects of a treatment plan of antibiotics in conjunction with prebiotics and probiotics to increase Lactobacillus colonization in the endometrium.
+It was found that, while there was a Lactobacillus-dominated endometrium correlated with increased pregnancy rates, the data was not statistically significant.
+Antibiotics have also been used to treat chronic endometritis and endometriosis.

+Interestingly, a link between the oral microbiome and the uterine microbiome has been uncovered.
+Fusobacterium nucleatum, a Gram-negative bacteria commensal to the oral microbiome, is associated with periodontal disease and has been linked with a wide variety of health outcomes, including unfavorable pregnancy outcomes.

 Immune response

 The immune response becomes more pronounced when bacteria are found that are not commensal.

 History

 Investigations into reproductive-associated microbiomes began around 1885 by Theodor Escherich.
 He wrote that meconium from the newborn was free of bacteria.
 There was a general consensus at the time and even recently that the uterus was sterile and this was referred to as the sterile womb paradigm.
 Other investigations used sterile diapers for meconium collection.
 No bacteria were able to be cultured from the samples.
 Other studies showed that bacteria were detected and were directly proportional to the time between birth and the passage of meconium.